ws-cs2/cs2-surftimer/README.md

 To persist times in a dedicated server, you must run cs2 via the python launcher script provided (See below to learn why)

+The plugin should work without using the launcher, however your times will not save.

 To use the launcher

 ```